nerves-project/nerves_system_bbb/README.md

 Be aware that this Nerves system does not configure the MAC address.
 The result is that only one BBGW may exist on the WiFi network at a time.

+## Bluetooth

+The Beaglebone boards with built-in WiFi support use the WiLink8 WL1835 module.
+This is a combo WiFi/Bluetooth module.
+Bluetooth is not well supported in Nerves.
+However, Nerves is built on Linux so you can enable and use `bluez`.
+Another option is to use [harald](https://hex.pm/packages/harald) which can communicate with the module using low level Bluetooth HCI commands.

+The WL1835 requires initialization before first use.
+This is done via a "BTS" file.
+The `TIInit_11.8.32.bts` file is included in this system under `lib/firmware/ti-connectivity`.
+The Bluetooth kernel modules know how to load it automatically.
+If you're using `harald`, you will need to load it yourself.
+The source of the "BTS" file is http://www.ti.com/tool/wl18xx-bt-sp.

 ## Installation

 If you're new to Nerves, check out the